 One way around this is to purchase bottle cleaning equipment when you arrive at your destination.
 This may not be an option if you vacation is secluded, such as a camping site.
 Fortunately, there are purpose made baby bottle cleaning kits available that are perfect for travel.

-The cleaning kits contain a nipple cleaner, bottle brush and the case itself folds out to be a small drying rack.
+The cleaning kits contain a nipple cleaner, bottle brush, and the case itself folds out to be a small drying rack.
 There is even room in the case for a small bottle of detergent.
-All you need is hot water and you are set to wash your baby bottles while on holiday.
+All you need is hot water and you are set to wash your baby bottles or sippy cups while on holiday.

 Featured Image Source: Pexels